Hope and healing

 The team continued monitoring the tumor through treatment.
 It never shrank, but it also never regained blood flow.
 In September 2020, Dr. Jonathan Sham of the UW Liver Tumor Clinic removed it.

-“It was softball-sized and totally dead, just as the ultrasound showed,” Lutz recalls.
+“It was baseball-sized and totally dead, just as the ultrasound showed,” Lutz recalls.

 Today, a cancer-free Lutz is back in Seattle.
 He recently began a new project with Steve Salipante from the UW Lab Medicine & Pathology team; during his UW-OncoPlex testing the two discovered shared research interests.
 And Lutz continues to receive CEUS to watch that no tumors have returned.